karakun/karakun.github.io/_posts/2018-11-23-amazon-corretto.md

 > Corretto 11, corresponding to OpenJDK 11, will be available during the first half of 2019.
 Amazon will support Corretto 11 with quarterly updates until at least August 2024

 Based on this you can definitelly say that Corretto will be free.
 To be true Amazon does not provide any commercial support for Corretto.
-If this is positive or negative depends on your opionon about commercial support.
+If this is positive or negative depends on your opinion about commercial support.
 In general, it is really positive to have a distributor that offers free LTS support for Java.

 ## Is Corretto production ready?